 The foundation's grant review process utilizes the evaluation services of a pro bono peer review board comprised of physicians and clinicians from throughout the United States.
 Our board of directors, who also serve pro bono, review a synopsis of each grant proposal for final funding decisions.

 The Campbell Foundation has been nationally recognized by Funders Concerned About AIDS, and is ranked in its top 60 of the 300 private philanthropic institutions supporting original HIV/AIDS research in the United States and Europe.

 HIV is different from other viruses due to its genetic variability – it replicates quickly, producing one thousand variations of the original virus every day, and it mutates daily.

 Even when HIV is suppressed with a combination of the anti-viral drugs available, it hides in reservoirs of cells within the genital tract, lungs, lymphoid tissue, bone marrow and brain.
 When a person stops taking a particular anti-HIV drug, HIV adapts and is no longer affected by it.
+The virus causes inflammation, which leads to premature aging.
+With this, comes several other serious comorbidities that need to be managed, along with HIV.
 This is why on-going research is so important.
 We are fighting an evolving and elusive virus.